Greedy Completion for Weighted $(\alpha,\beta)$-Spanners: Introduction

-\paragraph{Comparison to~\cite{PopovaTzalikITCS}.} The two works study different aspects of greedy spanner constructions.
+\paragraph*{Comparison to~\cite{PopovaTzalikITCS}.} The two works study different aspects of greedy spanner constructions.
 The focus of~\cite{PopovaTzalikITCS} is on greedy constructions of $d \to r$ spanners in unweighted graphs, namely subgraphs in which every pair of vertices at distance exactly $d$ in $G$ has distance at most $r$ in the spanner.
 Such constructions naturally serve as \emph{local} ingredients in the design of unweighted $(\alpha,\beta)$-spanners, and their analysis relies on clustering, ball-growth, and path-buying arguments around short paths.
 In contrast, the present work studies weighted $(\alpha,\beta)$-spanners directly.
-Our greedy completion procedure repeatedly repairs pairs violating the target stretch by considering shortest paths that may be arbitrarily long.
-As a result, both the algorithm and the analysis are inherently \emph{global}, which allows the method to handle weighted graphs where purely local approaches fail.

-\paragraph{Acknowledgments} The author is grateful to Itai Benjamini for his encouragement over the course of this (and many other) projects.
-We thank Merav Parter for useful discussions on weighted extensions of $(\alpha,\beta)$-spanners.
-We thank Elizaveta Popova for many helpful discussions, and regret that she declined co-authoring this paper.
-The author thanks Gur Lifshiz for useful discussions, and Tomer Even for his suggestions to improve the paper.
+As explained previously, the more challenging weighted setting, is inherently \emph{global} and requires new methods.
+Consequently, both the algorithm and the analysis in the present paper are completely different.